 Platform: iOS and Android

-Renown guitarist, Avi Bortnick develop this app, Time Guru is a balanced powerhouse directed at pushing your playing to the next level.
+Renown guitarist, Avi Bortnick developed this app; Time Guru is a balanced powerhouse directed at pushing your playing to the next level.
 This app is entirely accurate and has a different trick from other apps up its sleeve.
-You can set Time Guru to randomly mute itself.
+You can set Time Guru to mute itself randomly.
 It is genuinely a metronome that takes your rhythmic sensibilities to the next level.

 - Randomized muting

 - Multiple time signatures or combinations of time signature